The previous list of Essential Questions

 - Should the United States have approved the Treaty of Versailles?

-- Was the decade of the 1920s a decade of innovation or conservatism?
+- Was the decade of the 1920s a time of innovation or conservatism?

 - Did the Nineteenth Amendment radically change women’s role in American life?

-- Did women experience significant liberation during the 1920s?
-Or: Did the role of women in American life significantly change during the 1920s?
+- Did women experience significant “liberation” during the 1920s?
+Did the role of women in American life significantly change during the 1920s?

 - Should the United States limit immigration?